 Children love to achieve something.
 It makes them feel more important, gives them something to work towards, and helps them to understand that they are on the right track.
 Along with the natural motivation that this provides, we also teach children to approach tasks in this way at school, rewarding levels of achievement as they move through them.

-Set your child a goal for steps for the day and see how long it takes before they are beating it every day.
-They will be even happier than normal to go running outside once they know that they are also gaining “points” on their fitness tracker.
+Set your child a daily step goal and see how long it takes before they are topping it every day.
+They will be even happier than normal to go running outside once they know that they are also gaining “fitness points” by doing this.

 Make it a game

 One of the main features of children’s fitness trackers is the ability to turn fitness into a game.
-Many of them have in-built game functions which will help them to get even more enjoyment out of active play.
+Many of devices have in-built game functions which will help kids get even more enjoyment out of active play.

 Start a competition